Emergency Preparedness: How Home Inspectors Can Help Their Clients

 by Nick Gromicko, CMI® and Kate Tarasenko

-Whether you're facing rising floodwaters, a wildfire that’s too close for comfort, or shortages from panic-buying during the COVID-19 outbreak, many homeowners confront seasonal threats to their safety that force them to either flee or hole up in their properties, at least temporarily.
-In the last three years alone, damage created by severe weather and natural disasters in the U.S. has reached the tens of billions of dollars, as well as caused hundreds of deaths.
+Whether you're facing rising floodwaters, an earthquake, a wildfire that’s too close for comfort, or food and water shortages from panic-buying during a virus outbreak, many homeowners confront seasonal threats to their safety that force them to either flee or hole up in their properties, at least temporarily.
+In the last three years alone, the damage created by severe weather and natural disasters in the U.S. has reached tens of billions of dollars, as well as causing hundreds of deaths.

 In the fall of 2010, Boulder County, Colorado, experienced its worst wildfire in history with the Fourmile Canyon fire, which incinerated 135 homes in just three days after forcing 3,500 people to evacuate.
 In the spring of 2011, a record 165 tornadoes were recorded in a 24-hour period in the South, killing more than 300 people across six states.
 In April and May, the Mississippi River breached its banks in areas across six states that are home to many battles and graves of the Civil War, reaching levels not seen in 84 years, and causing both uncontrolled and controlled flooding in regions of the Gulf Coast that are still recovering from Hurricane Katrina in 2005.
 In September 2013, the city of Boulder and the Northern Front Range of Colorado experienced record rainfall in a three-day period that resulted in catastrophic flooding, leading to deaths and the destruction of homes and even entire towns, as well as long-term damage to road, bridge and building infrastructure costing hundreds of millions of dollars.
 In 2020, California saw historic wildfires that swept the entire state.